 As noted above, equity-settled stock options were discontinued as a result of the Company's amended Remuneration Policy.
-However, all previously issued and outstanding stock options to the Management Board were subject to the 2009 AMG Option Plan ("2009 Plan") approved on May 13, 2009 at the Annual General Meeting.
+However, all previously issued and outstanding stock options to the Management Board were subject to the 2009 AMG Option Plan ("2009 Plan") approved on May 13, 2009 at the Annual General

+Meeting.
 Each option issued under the 2009 Plan entitles the holder to acquire shares at a future date at a price equal to the fair market value of the share at the date on which the option was granted.
 One half of the options granted to each option holder on any date will vest on each of the third and fourth anniversaries of the grant date.
 The vesting is subject to a performance condition related to return on capital employed.
 The options expire on the tenth anniversary of their grant date.

-During the year ended December 31, 2021, 122,137 options were exercised (2020: nil) under the 2009 Plan.
-Total grants under the 2009 Plan during 2021 were nil (2020: 144,445).
-During the year ended December 31, 2021, there were no grants expired or forfeited (2020: nil).
+During the year ended December 31, 2022, no options were exercised (2021: 122,137) under the 2009 Plan.
+There were no new option grants under the 2009 Plan during the years ended December 31, 2022 and 2021.
+During the years ended December 31, 2022 and 2021, there were no grants that expired or forfeited.